Leased vs. Financed: Which Gets the $10K Deduction?

 • Tax savings at 24% bracket: $432

-Leasing still makes sense in specific situations - even without the tax break.
+Leasing still makes financial sense in specific situations - even without the tax break.

 You drive under 12,000 miles per year.
 Lease mileage limits typically run 10,000 to 15,000 miles annually.
 Stay under the cap and you avoid expensive overage fees.
-Finance with low mileage and you're paying interest on value you'll never use through depreciation.
+Finance with low mileage and you are paying interest on value you will never use through depreciation.

 You want a new vehicle every three years.
 Leasing lets you trade up constantly without dealing with selling or trade-in hassles.
-If having the latest technology and features matters more than building equity, leasing delivers that lifestyle.
+If having the latest technology matters more than building equity, leasing delivers that.

 Your business uses the vehicle.
-Business vehicle leases offer different tax treatment than personal leases.
+Business vehicle leases carry different tax treatment than personal leases.
 You might deduct the business-use portion of lease payments.
-The new personal vehicle loan interest deduction doesn't apply to business vehicles anyway.
+The new personal car loan interest deduction does not apply to business vehicles anyway.

 You hate repair risk.
 Leases typically keep you under warranty for the entire term.
 Finance a vehicle and you own it past warranty expiration - repairs become your problem and your cost.